-- Explanation of Lab Animal Allergens, their symptoms, modes of transmission, and long term effects. - The Exposure Control Plan and where to access it. - Inventory of tasks and procedures that may expose the worker to allergens. - Control measures to eliminate or minimize the risk of exposure. - Personal protective equipment, including availability, location, selection, use, limitations, care, cleaning and decontamination, inspection, maintenance, and storage. - The role of the Occupational & Preventive Health unit in assessing early signs or symptoms of sensitization and providing medical services to those affected. - Emergency procedures in case of an anaphylactic reaction: getting first aid and medical attention, and reporting the incident.
+- The Exposure Control Plan and where to access it. - Inventory of tasks and procedures that may expose the worker to allergens. - Control measures to eliminate or minimize the risk of exposure. - Personal protective equipment, including availability, location, selection, use, limitations, care, cleaning and decontamination, inspection, maintenance, and storage. - The role of the Occupational & Preventive Health unit in assessing early signs or symptoms of sensitization and providing medical services to those affected. - Emergency procedures in case of an anaphylactic reaction: getting first aid and medical attention, and reporting the incident.